 42) Imomsohard | Mommy YouTubers

 Kristin Hensley and Jen Smedley have been performing, teaching, and writing comedy internationally for a combined 40+ years.
 They’re very similar to the comedy duo Tina Fey and Amy Poehler.
 They use laughter to get through the craziness that is motherhood.
-From stretch marks to sleepless nights, both women talk about the ups and downs of motherhood.
+Both women talk about the ups and downs of motherhood, from stretch marks to sleepless nights.
 Hensley and Smedley support each other through the ups and downs of motherhood.
 All of this as they try as hard as they can to create a better life for their families.

-While mom blogs only fit a specific niche audience.
-The women listed above have been through the good, the bad, and the ugly of parenting.
-Whether it is sharing new recipes, providing advice, or just establishing connections with other women, these moms create a genuine sense of connection with their audiences.
+While mom blogs only fit a specific niche audience, the women listed above have been through the good, the bad, and the ugly of parenting.
+They do this by sharing new recipes, providing advice, or just establishing connections with other women.
+These moms create a genuine sense of connection with their audiences.
 Brands that are trying to reach households would do well to partner with these powerful influencers.

 Building a relationship with an influencer can be daunting.
 However, with the right email pitch, you can make a connection with the right person.